On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: From to

-\subsection{From \cgmod to \rgpool}
+\section{From \cmod to \rmax}

-Since \cgmod operators are not found in classical CNN architectures, the above result does not applies straightforwardly.
+\cmod operators are found in ScatterNets and complex-valued convolutional networks \citep{Tygert2016}.
+However, they are absent from conventional, freely-trained CNN architectures.
+Therefore, \cref{th:shiftinvariance_cmod} cannot be applied as is.
 Instead, the first convolution layer contains real-valued kernels, and is generally followed by ReLU and max pooling.
-As shown in section~\ref{sec:wavenets}, this process can be described as an operator parameterized by $\RMW \in \ltwoZsq$, defined by
+As shown in \cref{sec:multichannel}, this process can be described with \rmax operators, such as defined in \eqref{eq:rmax}.